yaredwb/3DTerrain/README.md

 ![](3D-terrain-generator-logo.png?raw=true "3D Terrain Generator")

 This is a web app to generate a 3D terrain from different data sources.
-The app is deployed on Heroku and may be accessed here: [3D Terrain Generator](https://generate-3d-terrain.herokuapp.com/).
+The app is deployed on Streamlit Cloud and may be accessed here: [3D Terrain Generator]([https://generate-3d-terrain.herokuapp.com/](https://3d-terrain-generator.streamlit.app/)).

 The types of elevation data sources supported at the moment are: